 I didn’t get the gig I really wanted for work.
 Oh, well, something else will come along.

-“Oh, well” means that you are acknowledging that you have no control over the situation or that it’s not that important.
+“Oh, well” helps you acknowledge that you have no control over the situation or that it’s not that important.
 This technique teaches you how to manage disappointment better, allows you to make the best of the circumstances, and helps you to let go of the things that are inconsequential in the long run.

 4. Get rid of your clutter.